moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi.md

 # PowerBI Integration

-1. **Navigate to the Data Product Hub: A**ccess the **Home Page** of DataOS.
-From there, navigate to the **Data Product Hub**, where you can explore various data products available within the platform.
+1. Navigate to the **Data Product Hub**, Access the **Home Page** of DataOS.
+From there, navigate to the **Data Product Hub**, where you can explore various Data Products available within the platform.

     <center>
     <img src="/interfaces/data_product_hub/activation/bi_sync/image%20(1).png" alt="DPH" style="width:50rem; border: 1px solid black;" />
     </center>

-2. In the Data Product Hub, browse through the list of data products.
+2. In the Data Product Hub, browse through the list of Data Products.
 Click on the specific data product you wish to integrate with PowerBI.
-For example, select **Sales360** from the list to explore **Sales360** data product.
+For example, select **Sales360** from the list to explore **Sales360** Data Product.

     <center>
     <img src="/interfaces/data_product_hub/activation/bi_sync/image%20(2).png" alt="DPH" style="width:50rem; border: 1px solid black;" />
     </center>

-3. **Access Integration Options:** Navigate to the Access Options tab once you’ve selected a data product.
-Here, you’ll find various methods to access and interact with the data product in the BI Sync tab and locate **Excel and PowerBI** options**.**
+3. **Access Integration Options:** Navigate to the Access Options tab once you’ve selected a Data Product.
+Here, you’ll find various methods to access and interact with the Data Product in the BI Sync tab and locate **Excel and PowerBI** options**.**

     <center>
     <img src="/interfaces/data_product_hub/activation/bi_sync/image%20(3).png" alt="DPH" style="width:50rem; border: 1px solid black;" />
     </center>

 4. Locate the downloaded ZIP file on the local system and unzip the folder.
 Three files will be present in the folder.
 Open the 'public_sales360' file in Power BI.
-Ensure that all three files are kept together, as the other two files are essential for the semantic sync of the data product.
+Ensure that all three files are kept together, as the other two files are essential for the semantic sync of the Data Product.

     <center>